Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Methodology

 \section{Methodology}

-In this section we describe the two algorithms we developed HS-RRT: and CA-RRT.
+In this section we describe the CA-RRT algorithm.
 Previous algorithms that use RRT for exploration such as HA-RRT~\cite{HA-RRT} and HG-RRT*~\cite{HG-RRT} allow guidance from anywhere in the configuration space.
 They do so by allowing users to specify waypoints, avoidance points and drawing guidance paths.
 However, these methods do not allow direct modification or influence of the RRT trees and therefore cannot fully take advantage of human demonstrations.
-Furthermore, HG-RRT* waypoints or HA-RRT paths must be redefined or redrawn for every small change in the environment, leaving humans tethered to the search process.
-We aim to first allow direct influence of the RRT tree with HS-RRT, then decouple human oversight from the search/exploration process through CA-RRT.
+Furthermore, HG-RRT* waypoints or HA-RRT paths must be redefined or redrawn for every small change in the environment, leaving humans tethered to the search process. {Chang et al.~\cite{chang2019reveal} use states from human demonstrations as seed configurations states within an RRT.
+We refer to this idea as human-seeded RRT (HS-RRT) and improvise on it by adding a first person behavior cloning based approach over it.}